bugRaj/log-in-page/README.md

 # log-in-page
-This is the simple log in page made up os HTML &amp; CSS.
+This is the simple log in page made up of HTML & CSS.